Nonprofit Corporate Sponsorships: Real-Life Examples & Practical Advice

 Team Rubicon also partnered with jerky company Jack Link’s Protein Snacks.
 This sponsorship focused heavily on research, education, and, of course, broad brand exposure.

-Jack Link’s supported the collection of national survey data on the long-term impacts of natural disasters to help Team Rubicon tell a data-driven story about its mission.
-These insights also helped educate Team Rubicon’s prospective donors on how Americans underestimate the full impact of humanitarian crises and what its nonprofit team does to address that.
+Jack Link’s supported collecting national survey data on the long-term impacts of natural disasters to help Team Rubicon tell a data-driven story about its mission.
+These insights also helped educate Team Rubicon’s prospective donors on how Americans underestimate the impact of humanitarian crises and what its nonprofit team does to address that.

 Framed by its decision to pursue the sponsorship with data-driven messaging, Jack Link’s further built a case that Team Rubicon’s value is evidence-based and donors’ money will go to good use.